xthames/swxg/docs/source/validation/index.rst

 :func:`compare_synth_to_obs() <swxg.make_figures.compare_synth_to_obs>`
 -----------------------------------------------------------------------

- * **How to Interpret**: A comparison of all the generated data against the observed data, largely using the previously-visualized set.
+ * **How to Interpret**: A comparison of all the generated data against the observed data.
 Observed data is in black and generated data is in grey.
+A successfully fit SWG will have the following comparisons between generated weather variables: generated histograms should be largely contained within observed histograms but extend slightly farther off to both sides; scatterplots and cumulative frequencies of generated data should envelop the observed data; correlation and statistical metrics should either approximately match observations or have p-values greater than 0.05.
  * **Validates**: Generated weather to observed weather
  * **Output**: ``Compare_GMMHMM_AnnualPrecip.svg``, ``Compare_CumulativeFrequency_Precip.svg``, ``Compare_SpatialCorrelations_[MONTH].svg``, ``Compare_TemporalCorrelations_[SITE].svg``, ``Compare_PTCorrelations_KendallSpearman.svg``, ``Compare_HistScatter_[SITE].svg``, ``Compare_StatisticalDistributions_[SITE].svg``, ``Compare_PerDOY_[SITE].svg``